clemans/powershell/README.md

 A function that attempts to return an Active Directory user object using string input such as a SQL record DisplayName string.

 #### `Get-ADManager.ps1`

 A workaround function that resolves DisplayName overlap in Active Directory.
 This function compliments the `Start-DatabaseSync.ps1` script.

+#### `New-HttpsListener.ps1`

+A group policy script that creates an HTTP/HTTPS WS-Man listener for PowerShell remoting.

 #### `New-SQLDataSet.ps1`

 A function that creates a new SQL connection, queries the specified MSSQL database, and outputs the specified tableset.

+#### `PowerShellRemoting.md`

+PowerShell remoting group policy object documentation.
+Requires scripts: `New-HttpsListener.ps1` & `Set-PowerShell_SDDL.ps1`

+#### `Set-PowerShell_SDDL.ps1`

+A group policy script that sets SDDLs on the PSSessionConfiguration of a client machine's PowerShell instance.

 #### `Set-FullPermissions.ps1`